jekyll/jekyll/docs/_docs/pagination.md

 multiple pages.
 Jekyll offers a pagination plugin, so you can automatically generate the appropriate files and folders you need for paginated listings.

-For Jekyll 3, include the `jekyll-paginate` plugin in your Gemfile and in your `_config.yml` under `plugins`.
+For Jekyll 3, include the `jekyll-paginate` plugin in your `Gemfile` and in your `_config.yml` under `plugins`.
 For Jekyll 2, this is standard.

 {: .note .info}
 **Pagination only works within HTML files**{:.title}<br>
 Pagination does not work from within Markdown files from your Jekyll site.
-Pagination works when called from within the HTML file, named <code>index.html</code>, which optionally may reside in and produce pagination from within a subdirectory, via the
+Pagination works when called from within the HTML file, named `index.html`, which optionally may reside in and produce pagination from within a subdirectory, via the `paginate_path` configuration value.
-<code>paginate_path</code> configuration value.

 ## Enable pagination